ethereum-optimism/OPerating-manual/manual.md

 Upon receipt of an approved proposal, the Optimism Foundation will determine whether the proposal is safe, secure, consistent with the purposes of the Foundation and the Collective, and capable of being implemented in a legally compliant manner (including completing KYC).

 - If it is, the Foundation will act diligently and in a commercially reasonable manner to cause the proposal to be implemented.
-- If it is not, the Foundation may remove the proposal for resubmission or cause the proposal to be implemented with certain guardrails, in its discretion, and coupled with an explanation to the Collective as to why the proposal was rejected or limited.
+- If it is not, the Foundation may remove the proposal for resubmission or cause the proposal to be implemented with certain guardrails, at its discretion, and coupled with an explanation to the Collective as to why the proposal was rejected or limited.

 The Optimism Foundation will undertake this ministerial work with a view towards increasingly decentralizing its role over time.